Bayer-Group/GeospatialSwift/README.md

 Geospatial.geohash

-* Find the geohash of any coordinate
+* Create a geohash from a coordinate or bounding box
-* Find the center coordinate of any geohash
+* Get geohash neighbors (8)
-* Find all 9 neighboring geohash given a coordinate
-* Create a bounding box (GeohashBox) from a geohash
+* Create a bounding box for a geohash

 ### WKT - Not Fully Supported